 In the proxy mode is used, the transport protocol and session description are described in clauses 8B.2 and 8B.3.

-If requested by the content provider, the BM-SC shall apply RoHC [137] to compress the UDP/IP headers of the encapsulated source datagrams.
-Note that the MBMS Gateway might also apply RoHC on the resulting UDP flow, but that does not include the encapsulated UDP datagrams.
-RoHC is described in section 8B.4.
+If requested by the content provider, the BM-SC shall apply ROHC [137] to compress the UDP/IP headers of the encapsulated source datagrams.
+Note that the MBMS Gateway might also apply ROHC on the resulting UDP flow, but that does not include the encapsulated UDP datagrams.
+ROHC is described in section 8B.4.

 The content provider may also request the application of FEC over broadcast.
 FEC is described in section 8B.5.